-Pin 2 and Pin 4 are TACH inputs intended for fan speed measurement.
-These inputs are open-drain.
+Pin 2 is a TACH input intended for fan speed measurement.
+This input is open-drain.

-Signal conditioning on the ADM1034 accommodates the slow rise and fall time of typical tachometer outputs.
-The maximum input signal range is from 0 V to 5.0 V, even when V{CC} is less than 5.0 V. In the event that these inputs are supplied from fan outputs exceeding 0 V to 5.0 V, either resistive attenuation of the fan signal or diode clamping must be used to keep the fan inputs within an acceptable range.
+Signal conditioning on the ADM1033 accommodates the slow rise and fall time of typical tachometer outputs.
+The maximum input signal range is from 0 V to 5.0 V, even when $V{\rm CC}$ is less than 5.0 V. In the event that these inputs are supplied from fan outputs exceeding 0 V to 5.0 V, either resistive attenuation of the fan signal or diode clamping must be used to keep the fan inputs within an acceptable range.

 Figure 35 to Figure 38 show examples of possible fan input circuits.
-If the fan TACH has a resistive pullup to V{CC} , it can be connected directly to the fan output.
+If the fan TACH has a resistive pullup to $V{\rm CC}$, it can be connected directly to the fan output.